Rhaseven7h/pdf-fdf-generator/README.md

 Generate PDF files containing forms, filled with values using FDF files and PDFtk for NodeJS.

-I had some problems while building iconv as a sub-dependency, pelase try:
+I had some problems while building iconv as a sub-dependency, please try:

 ```bash
 npm install --unsafe-perm